platium111/property-frontend/ERROR.md

 + react form can get data and put in graphql
 + update graphql schema to have few fields
 + Build gallery view component to display list of images

+26/8/2020
++ Create layout
++ Have navigation bar with react router

+28/8/2020
+- if running `amplify mock api`, when we add data to graphql, it will not add to mongodb in aws
+- Change from `propertyId` to `id`